 Let’s try to objectively answer the most popular question: why should healthcare be free?

 Alternate methods of funding the healthcare system

 The government can provide make free and quality healthcare services available to people using the taxpayers’ money, but there are other options that can be considered for covering the medical costs including:

-This is a very practical approach which involves collecting a pool of funds from those who are earning/working, their employers and sometimes even the government.
+Social health insurance: This is a very practical approach that involves collecting a pool of funds from those who are earning/working, their employers, and sometimes even the government.
 The amount gathered serves as a health security fund.
 This allows for costs to be distributed amongst a larger group, rather than just the government.
 Every resident of the country is usually eligible to benefit from this regulated fund.

 Advantages of free healthcare

 It is argued that free medical care can significantly reduce the healthcare cost of the country.
 People don’t have to pay consulting fees to the physicians on every visit.
 They are on the government’s payroll and will receive a fixed monthly salary.
 Moreover, free healthcare may also bring down the administrative cost as the government will be the only buyer of prescription drugs and medical equipment.
 Therefore, prices will remain regulated and there is no room for multiple vendors giving different quotes.